Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 Standards and Policies at Government Agencies

 Government agencies can publish the standards and policies at a central location to provide useful information available to the public.
 This would provide uniform and timely information to the public.
-For example, a telecom company can list all its tariff plans and features in form of knowledge base articles.
+For example, a telecom company can list all its different tariff plans and features in form of knowledge base articles.
+Also, various standard operating procedures can be created/managed in the knowledge base system.
+You may wish to refer to this guide on how to create good standard operating procedures using a knowledge base software.

 Educational Organizations (eLearning Tool)